 Quality of proposed project

-Specific activities are proposed to collaborate on research, curriculum co-development and/or graduate student teaching and mentoring.
+- Specific activities are proposed to collaborate on research, curriculum co-development and/or undergraduate/graduate student research mentoring and teaching.

 Appropriateness of time proposed for project visit

 - Time proposed is sufficient to accomplish the specific objectives for the project visit.

 - Project is feasible in time proposed for visit; project activities are focused and not too comprehensive for the project visit time period.